flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### Debian

-  An in-development official `flatpak` package is available in [Debian Experimental](https://wiki.debian.org/DebianExperimental).
+  A `flatpak` package is available in [Debian Testing](https://wiki.debian.org/DebianTesting) and newer.

   For Debian Jessie, there is a custom apt repository available.
 To install, run the following as root: